Shravya29M/Shravya29M.github.io/cv.md

 ## Projects
 * Center Embedded Pixel Positioning
 Employing CEPP (Content Extraction through Post-processing), we effectively address the constraints of traditional image steganography.
 Even post-cropping, the embedded text remains accessible, overcoming previous limitations.
 Moreover, to enhance security measures, I encrypted the data before embedding it into the image, adding an additional layer of protection.

-* Skin Cancer Detection System:
+* Skin Cancer Detection System
 At the VIT internal hackathon for the Smart India Hackathon, our team of six developed a sophisticated skin cancer detection system.
 By inputting an image, our system swiftly classifies it as either malignant or benign.
 We're enthusiastic about its potential to improve early diagnosis and treatment of skin cancer.

-* AI and ML course at the National University Of Singapore During a week-long program at NUS, I had the privilege to immerse myself in an intensive study of AI and ML.
+* AI and ML course at the National University Of Singapore
+During a week-long program at NUS, I had the privilege to immerse myself in an intensive study of AI and ML.
 Through comprehensive sessions and hands-on workshops, I gained invaluable insights into